signalfx/gdi-specification/specification/profiling.md

 runtime behavior or agent internal workings.
 The choice of which threads are undesirable is implementation specific and not defined.

-The profiler SHOULD not collect call stacks from undesirable threads.
+The profiler SHOULD NOT collect call stacks from undesirable threads.
 If this is not possible, the profiler SHOULD filter these out afterward and omit these call stacks from ingest.